Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Oct 09, 2019

 I see this all the time when I defend people who are charged with criminal threats or what used to be called terrorist threats.
-The reality is it's somebody threatening another person to do some sort of harm to them or their family in order to scare that person or to gain some sort of advantage over that person.
+The reality is that it's somebody threatening another person to do some sort of harm to them or their family in order to scare that person or to gain some sort of advantage over that person.

 Obviously, if you threaten somebody and do it in a way that suggests you're trying to get them to do something or maybe just because you're simply angry at that person, you could be charged with a criminal threat under California Penal Code 422, which is a felony or a misdemeanor.